Buy Ventolin Inhalers Online UK

-Depending on whether you have an evohaler (press and breathe), or an accuhaler (breathe in), the technique and advice for use of your inhaler is different.
+Depending on whether you have an Evohaler (press and breathe), or an Accuhaler (breathe in), the technique and advice for use of your inhaler are different.
 You can refer to your patient information leaflet, or read our guide on the different inhaler types.

 How long should a Ventolin Inhaler last?

 This depends on the severity of your asthma and how well it is controlled.

 If your asthma is mild and well-controlled, your Ventolin inhaler should last a few months.
 Other asthma sufferers may find it will only last four or five weeks.